What is Azure Private 5G Core?

 Azure Private 5G Core provides a centralized software lifecycle and service management for the private mobile network across multiple sites.
 You can use the Azure portal and Azure Resource Manager (ARM) APIs to carry out all management and monitoring tasks.

-Azure Private 5G Core integrates with Azure Monitor and Log Analytics to collect data from across the sites and provide real-time monitoring of the entire private mobile network.
+Azure Private 5G Core integrates with Azure Monitor to collect data from across the sites and provide real-time monitoring of the entire private mobile network.
 You can extend this capability to capture radio analytics to provide a complete network view from Azure.

 You'll also need the following to deploy a private mobile network using Azure Private 5G Core.
 These aren't included as part of the service.